secar600/secar-documents/source/magnets.rst

 - save

-- First set magnet by Hall probe.
+- Always set magnets first by Hall probe.
 This is the only option for B3-B8.
 However, also for B1 and B2 you need to first set the magnets by Hall probe, albeit with a larger tolerance.
 To set magnets by Hall probe execute :code:`python run_parallel_dipole_hall.py`

 - For B1 and B2, then set magnets by NMR probe with the tighter final tolerance (NMR toleerance column) by executing :code:`python run_parallel_dipole_nmr.py`